GhostsonAcid/AudioClipboard/README.md

 > [!IMPORTANT]
 > If you experience any bugs with this script, please submit an "Issue" here on GitHub, or post about it/them on the Ardour forum (discourse.ardour.org) and link @GhostsonAcid in your comment, and I will try to address it.

-### Final Comments
+### Final Thanks

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For anyone interested in how any of this works, I've included hundreds of --muted notes all throughout the script itself, describing each step of the process in oftentimes considerable detail.
-Although I now have something like 100-150 pages of hand-writen notes and typed-up documents describing the logic, flow, and structure of various parts of AudioClipboard, I decided it was best to simply incorporate notes and descriptions directly into the script itself (as is common), -for myself down the road, as well as any others who are interested (or those looking to address a bug or two).

-Also, _thanks to @izlence_ for establishing the basic premise for AudioClipboard with their [ardour-scripts](https://github.com/izlence/ardour-scripts) GitHub project! 👍
+_Thanks to @izlence_ for establishing the basic premise for AudioClipboard with their [ardour-scripts](https://github.com/izlence/ardour-scripts) GitHub project! 👍

+And thank <ins>you</ins> for reading, and I hope AudioClipboard can help some others out there as much as it has helped me!

 -----------------------------------------------------------------------------------------------------------------------------

-Thank you for reading, and I hope this script helps some others out there as much as it has helped me!
+_Remember: **It all goes back to music...**_\
+🎵 FOCUS ON THE MUSIC! 🎵

 _~Enjoy!_